I’m a storyteller and a people weaver. I am the host of a podcast called Let’s Find Out, helping Edmontonians answer questions about local history.

 Born and raised in Edmonton, I love telling stories about this place through podcasts, radio, writing, public speaking, and illustration.

 I spent most of my university career at Trent University in Peterborough, Ontario.
 Trent suited my need to get outside and get my boots dirty throughout a joint degree in International Development and Environment & Resource Studies.
-Along the way, I studied Mandarin at Sichuan University in western China, and studied and worked in Ghana through Trent’s International Development Studies partnership with the University of Ghana.
+Along the way, I studied Mandarin at Sichuan University, and studied and worked in Ghana through Trent’s International Development Studies partnership with the University of Ghana.

+From 2014-2018, I worked as News Coordinator for CJSR, Edmonton’s campus and community radio station.
+I trained news volunteers in skills like field recording, production, interviewing, and ethics.
 From 2011-2014, I helped produce a nationally-syndicated environmental news show called Terra Informa on CJSR.
-I still contribute there from time to time, and created CJSR’s arts and culture show All That Matters.
+I also created CJSR’s arts and culture show All That Matters.

 This site is called boots on the ground because that’s where I like to be, right in the thick of things.
 It’s also a reminder to myself to stay grounded in the dirt that gave birth to us, and that we hopefully nurture along the way.
-It’ll be a collection of my thoughts, many of which are certain to change over time.